Ashina tribe: Funeral rite

 The Chronicle of Northern Zhou describes the funeral rites of the Ashina.
 The deceased were laid to rest in a tent, and animals would be sacrificed around the tent.
 Relatives of the deceased would ride horses around the tent and ritualistically cut themselves about the face as a display of mourning, or "blood tears".
 The individual and their belongings would then be incinerated.

-According to D. G. Savinov, no burials in South Siberia nor Central Asia that are fully consistent with the description of Ashina burials have been found.
+According to D. G. Savinov, no burials have been found in South Siberia nor Central Asia that are fully consistent with the description of Ashina burials.

 According to D. G. Savinov this may be for several reasons: